Skip to main content

 The Significance of a Single Result

-It is also a clinical standard that a diagnosis of is confirmed with at least two separate low readings on different days.
+It is also a clinical standard that a diagnosis of low testosterone is confirmed with at least two separate low readings on different days.
 Your hormone levels can fluctuate daily due to a variety of factors, including sleep quality, stress levels, and acute illness.
 A single low reading might be an anomaly.

 A second low reading, also taken in the early morning, provides confirmation that the issue is persistent and warrants further investigation and potential intervention.
 This practice of confirmation protects against a premature diagnosis and ensures that any treatment plan is based on a consistent and verified biological reality.